PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/EggCombined2.md

 The EggCombined programs require setup so they may be less convenient if you are only trying to hatch one or two shinies of a specific species.
 But if you are hatching for squares, then this is definitely the program for you.

-This program requires that you already have a “reservoir” of eggs (recommended at least 3 boxes).
+This program requires that you already have a "reservoir" of eggs (recommended at least 3 boxes).
 You can run [EggFetcher2](EggFetcher2.md) to obtain these eggs.

 Starting with this reservoir of eggs, this program will hatch those eggs while simultaneously fetching more eggs.
 Newly fetched can be hatched within the same run of the program.
 Thus with just 3 boxes of eggs, you can keep hatching until you run out of box space.